sieger/handbook/README.md

 **Mouse**
 - https://www.youtube.com/watch?t=540&v=gOQNRvJbpmk& try to get most pooling rate possible
 - Avoid wireless because of the interference.
 EMF, 4G, 5G, also wired has lower input latency.
 - Try to use 1600 dpi.
-The idea is to use highest dpi without smoothing, it will ve better latency and smoother mouse movement.
+The idea is to use highest dpi without smoothing, it will have better latency and smoother mouse movement.

 **Monitor**
 - Because buying please check its input latency tests and try to get the most hz, lowest latency monitor. https://www.rtings.com/monitor/tools/table